Sign in or start a free trial to avail of this feature.

 Escape: Exit slideshow view

-The PowerPoint user interface is quite complex, so before we start creating slides, let's spend this lesson exploring the various parts of the PowerPoint screen.
-When you first open PowerPoint, you'll be greeted with the blank document, such as this one.
-At the top of the page, you'll see a series of tabs, called the ribbon.
+When you first open PowerPoint you'll be greeted with a blank document such as this one.
+At the top of the page you'll see a series of tabs called the ribbon.
 The ribbon can be intimidating at the start because there are just so many commands to understand.
-But normally, when we're designing slides, we'll have the tab set to Home.
+But normally when we're designing slides we'll have the tab set to Home.

-And we'll move the second slide, and add some text here as well.
+And we move to the second slide, add some text here as well.

-Let's first look at the slide sorter view, by clicking on the icon with the four squares.
+Let's first look at slide sorter view by clicking on the icon with the four squares.
 This view is a great option when you have to rearrange slides in a large presentation.
-To change the order of slides and move their position, simply click and drag.
+To change the order of slides and move their position simply click and drag.

 This obviously becomes more useful the more slides you have.
-Let's add a couple of blank slides, and you can see how easy it is to quickly change the order in which they appear.
+And you can see how easy it is to quickly change the order in which they appear.